BRAZIL IN X-RAY

 BRAZIL: NAME AND ADMINISTRATIVE NOTES

-Brazilian states vary greatly in population and area, ranging from states with just over half a million inhabitants (Roraima state, with 652,713, IBGE) to over 45 M (São Paulo state, 46,649,132 by IBGE, the most populous sub-unit in the New World and the 27th in the world, by FANDON); in area, it ranges from small states with less than 25,000 km² (Sergipe state, with 21,938.188 km²) to the great Amazonas state, with more than 1.5 M km² (1,559,255.881 km², the 9th largest sub-unit in the World, by Wikipedia).
+Brazilian states vary greatly in population and area, ranging from states with just over 0.5 M inhabitants (Roraima, with 652,713, IBGE) to over 45 M (São Paulo, 46,649,132 by IBGE, the most populous sub-unit in the New World and the 27th in the world, by FANDON).
+In area, it ranges from small states with less than 25,000 km² (Sergipe, with 21,938.188 km²) to the great Amazonas, with more than 1.5 M km² (1,559,255.881 km², the 9th largest sub-unit in the World, by Wikipedia).

 15 January 2023